The basics: Begin outside the problem

 - Remove unnecessary temptations.
 We do this all the time for toddlers when we lock up medicines and put them on a high shelf.
 The same principle can be true for older kids.
 We can simply remove the stimulus that often prompts poor behavior.
 For example, we might separate 2 fighting siblings in the car and have them sit by someone else.
 (In our house lately this means separating the toddler from the dog.)
 Or, perhaps we start avoiding the toy aisle of the store so the tantrum doesn’t even start.

 - If the answer is no, provide acceptable alternative choices that your child can choose from.
-Sure, this doesn’t always work because sometimes kids just want more ice cream instead of options of fiber-filled snacks no matter what.
+Sure, this doesn’t always work because sometimes kids just want more ice cream instead of fiber-filled snacks no matter what.
 But, I’d say at least a good 50% of the time this works wonders with my daughter.
 “It’s time for bed.
 Do you want a piggy back ride to bed or should we march to music together?”

 - Pick your battles.
 Sometimes you’ve got to just save the relationship and focus only on the most problematic of behaviors.
 Additionally, I’ve found that the more I think about yes parenting the more I realize how little most things matter.
 Instead of always hurrying my daughter along at the store, I can give her time to stop and smell the roses (literally at times).
 Or, I realize it isn’t that big of a deal to read one more book at bedtime even though I’m tired and want to go to bed myself.
 Perhaps you’re thinking that I should just wait until she grows older and real problems arise.
 Well, I’ve seen that in counseling and found that the more parents let go of the battles when it’s harming their relationship the better things turn out in the long run.
+Remember, relationship first!

 - Ignore behavior if it isn’t too big of a problem.
 This is probably paradoxically the easiest and the hardest thing to do.
 If no one is in danger and it’s not breaking a big family rule, then just ignore it.
 Eventually kids will learn that they don’t get a response for whining or interrupting, etc.